Universality in quasinormal modes of a magnetized black hole: Discussion

 The relation above leads to the following scaling law for the characteristic length ($d$):

 where $a_0$ and $a_1$ are coefficients that depend on the background parameter $B$.
 This length diverges as $\epsilon \to 0$, indicating critical behavior with a scaling exponent of 1/2.
-Therefore the scaling law for the real frequency is
+Therefore, we expect the following scaling law for the real frequency,

 Notice that this analysis is mode-independent.
 Thus, it suggests universality and is consistent with the scaling we found numerically in Sec.~\ref{IIIb}.
 The $\sim 8\%$ error is due to the lack of numerical data in the critical region $I_c$.